d6lts/netforum_authentication/README.txt

 README

+Thanks to everyone at Avectra for helping out with my questions on this, including but not limited to Kerim Guc, Darryl Hopkins, Devin Dasbach, and Ford Parsons

 The authentication module provides the following key functions:

 - allows netForum customers with a web username and password to log in